benedikt-schesch/GraphFormer/README.md

 # Graph Transformer
 Graph Transformer

-To run the model make sure you have a figs folder in which all the figures will be stores.
+To run the model make sure you have a figs folder in which all the figures will be stored.

 To install dependencies execute: pip install -r requirements.txt